Jonathan Livingston Seagull: Development

-Jonathan Livingston Seagull is named after John H. Livingston, a Waco Aircraft Company test pilot who died of a heart attack in 1974, at the age of 76, just after he had test-flown an acrobatic home-built Pitts Special.

 Reception

 The book was a sleeper hit; the first edition in 1970 was only 3,000 copies and it would take two years before reaching number one on the New York Times Bestseller List.
 "Not a single magazine or newspaper — including The New York Times Book Review — so much as mentioned" the book when it first came out, The Times reported in 1972.
 Macmillan failed to secure any advance publicity for Bach, but he personally took out two very small ads in The New York Times Book Review and Publishers Weekly.
 The first printing sold out by the end of 1970, and in 1971 an additional 140,000 copies were printed.
 Mostly a word of mouth phenomenon, it entered the NYT Bestseller List on April 20, 1972, where it remained for 37 weeks, and by July 1972 it had 440,000 copies in print.
 Reader's Digest published a condensed version.
 In 1972 and 1973, the book topped the Publishers Weekly list of bestselling novels in the United States.

 Book sellers didn't know how to classify it.
 "Some put it under nature, some under religion, some under photography, some under children’s books."
-Friede's advice was "Put it next to the cash register."
+Friede's advice was, "put it next to the cash register."

-Several early commentators, emphasizing the first part of the book, see it as part of the US self-help and positive thinking culture, epitomised by Norman Vincent Peale and by the New Thought movement.
+Several early commentators, emphasizing the first part of the book, see it as part of the US self-help and positive thinking culture, epitomized by Norman Vincent Peale and by the New Thought movement.
 Film critic Roger Ebert wrote that the book was "so banal that it had to be sold to adults; kids would have seen through it."

 The book is listed as one of fifty "timeless spiritual classics" in a book by Tom Butler-Bowdon, who noted that "it is easy now, thirty-five years on, to overlook the originality of the book's concept, and though some find it rather naïve, in fact it expresses timeless ideas about human potential."

 John Clute, for The Encyclopedia of Fantasy (1997), wrote: "an animal fantasy about a philosophical gull who is profoundly affected by flying, but who demands too much of his community and is cast out by it.
 He becomes an extremely well-behaved accursed wanderer, then dies, and in posthumous fantasy sequences--though he is too wise really to question the fact of death, and too calmly confident to have doubts about his continuing upward mobility--he learns greater wisdom.
 Back on Earth, he continues to preach and heal and finally returns to heaven, where he belongs."

+It has however been very poorly received by the birding community, where it is regarded as sentimental anthropomorphic nonsense; Bill Oddie was particularly scathing, writing "I mean, no half-serious birdwatcher could enjoy (let alone write!) a book called, with such offensive imprecision, Jonathan Livingston-Seagull ...
+I mean, you write me Jonathan Livingston-Second Winter Lesser Black-backed Gull and I might get off on it".